ghostypeeps148/chickandseed/README.md

 Step 1: Download [chickandseed repository.](https://github.com/ghostypeeps148/chickandseed)

+Step 2: Click on the file, then click "Extract all".Click "Extract" on the window that pops up too.

-Step 2: Double click chicknseed_win.exe to launch it.
+Step 3: Go into chickandseed-main.
+Double click chicknseed_win.exe to launch it.